Lang Rongrien Rock Shelter: Habitation

 Hoabinhian habitation sites are most often found in rock shelters, and are found all across southeast Asia.
 The Hoabinhian hunter-gatherers who lived at the Lang Rongrien rock shelter used the site as a temporary habitation site, inhabited on a seasonal basis.
+Karen Mudar and Douglas Anderson found that freshwater turtle made up almost half of all the fauna from the levels before the Last Glacial Maximum, with few ungulates and almost no pig or primate bone.
+They read the emphasis on turtle as a measure of how easily it could be taken, and the site as visited only intermittently, perhaps within a seasonal movement between the coast and the interior of the peninsula.
 There are multiple generations of inhabitance at Lang Rongrien.
 The oldest use for the rock shelter was as a campground for hunters in the late Pleistocene epoch.
 In the early Holocene epoch the rock shelter was also used for habitation.
 The last time the site was inhabited about 4,000 years ago it was used again as a campground, but was also used as a grave site.
 All of these distinct periods of habitation at the rock shelter contain periods of time in-between when no one seemingly inhabited the site at all.